Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 # **getOrganizationAccessControl**
 > OrganizationAccessControl getOrganizationAccessControl(organization\_id, identity\_id)

-get a control acccess for the Organization
+Get a control access for the Organization

 ### Parameters